LarsTinnefeld/olist_ecom_analysis/README.md

 - What does the prediction say about the business in two years?

 ## About Olist
 Olist is for everyone "who wants to sell more and better" and "who wants to attract new customers".
-As an SaaS business in the e-commerce sector, Olist is an online selling platform for small businesses.
+As an business in the e-commerce sector, Olist is an online selling platform for small businesses.
 On Olist's sign-up page a range of shopkeeper profiles is listed which fits the business model.
 Clearly, a strong focus is on attracting more customers.

 ## The data
 The provided data set consists of historical order data from 2016 to 2018 and contains 100,000 orders.
 There are 8 files available.
 The below data model displays high level the references between these data- and lookup tables.
 For the project not all data tables will be used.
 The data was generously provided by Olist under the license CC BY-NC-SA 4.0 and can be found *[here](https://www.kaggle.com/olistbr/brazilian-ecommerce)* in Kaggle.